nimious/leap/README.md

 ## About

-io-leap contains binding to the Leap Motion SDK for the [Nim](http://nim-lang.org) programming language.
+io-leap contains bindings to the Leap Motion SDK for the [Nim](http://nim-lang.org) programming language.
 Leap Motion provides 3D tracking devices for natural user input.